e-dant/pm/README.md

 ## Rationale

 `pm` is meant to be unobtrusive and simple.
-It is, ultimately, just a collection of scripts created for the purpose of organizing my own projects.
+It is, ultimately, created for the purpose of analyzing and organizing our internal projects.
 It became obtrusive organizing, updating, and remembering how to build projects.
-This is a solution for that in the form of an organization and build utility; a front-end, of limited sorts, to packaged code.
+This is a solution for that in the form of an organization and build utility; a front-end, of sorts, to packaged code.

 There are five broad categories of code with which I have found `pm` useful: